vedph/cadmus-ndp-books/README.md

 ### PrintFontsPart

+This part contains the fonts used in the printed book, each with its features and distribution across the book sections.

 - ⭐ `fonts` (`PrintFont[]`):
   - `eid` (`string`)
   - `family`\* (`string` 📚 `print-font-families`): a descriptive ID like "R5" for the font family.